9 Rocking, Rolling German Music Videos You’ve Got to See

 • Music videos have an advantage over songs because they provide imagery.
 So, you get a chance to view German landmarks, clothing styles, historical imagery and other cool stuff from German culture.

 • You’ll learn new colloquial words and phrases.
-By listening to music videos, you’ll hear words that you won’t find in a textbook.
+By watching music videos, you’ll hear words that you won’t find in a textbook.
+Understanding German slang will help you communicate with native speakers.

-• YouTube videos are free.
-If you’re looking to learn German on the cheap, make a YouTube music video playlist instead of paying for tracks through iTunes or Spotify.
+• YouTube videos are free and easily accessible.
+If you’re looking to learn German on the cheap, make a YouTube music video playlist instead of paying for tracks.
+And you can watch them virtually from anywhere on a smartphone or tablet!

 For extra learner support, you can actually use apps and programs targeted at learners to help out while you watch German music videos.